2019-Spring-CSC-386/p00-project-1-martinjoh-hughesje/README.md

   - A function to start the timmer when the button is pressed
   - A function to start the sound when the timer runs out
   - A function to stop the sound either when the button is pressed again, or after a certain amount of beeps
-  - Your program must follow good coding standards.
-  Primarily, I mean your code should include meaningful functions and appropriate variables, and be formatted and commented well.
-  Sloppy code with no structure will be penalized

 **Sample image**: